caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 }
 ```

-The syntax for `zerossl` is exactly the same as for `acme`, except that its name is `zerossl` and it can optionally take your ZeroSSL API key.
+The syntax for `zerossl` is exactly the same as for [`acme`](#acme), except that its name is `zerossl` and it can optionally take your ZeroSSL API key.

-The functionality of the `zerossl` issuer is the same as the `acme` issuer, except that it will use ZeroSSL's directory by default and it can automatically negotiate EAB credentials (whereas with the `acme` issuer, you have to manually provide EAB credentials and set the directory endpoint).
+Its functionality is also the same, except that it will use ZeroSSL's directory by default and it can automatically negotiate EAB credentials (whereas with the `acme` issuer, you have to manually provide EAB credentials and set the directory endpoint).

-When explicitly configuring `zerossl`, an email address is required so that your certificates can appear in your ZeroSSL dashboard.
+When explicitly configuring `zerossl`, configuring an `email` is required so that your certificates can appear in your ZeroSSL dashboard.

-Note that ZeroSSL is a default issuer, so configuring it explicitly is usually unnecessary.

 #### internal